-On August 27, 2021, as contemplated by the Agreement and Plan of Merger dated as of March 4, 2021 (the "Merger Agreement"), by and among GWAC, a Delaware corporation, Currency Merger Sub, Inc. ("Merger Sub"), a Delaware corporation and a wholly-owned direct subsidiary of GWAC, and the Company, the parties entered into the business combination transaction pursuant to which Merger Sub merged with and into the Company, the separate corporate existence of Merger Sub ceasing and the Company being the surviving corporation and a wholly-owned subsidiary of GWAC (the "Merger" and, together with the other transactions contemplated by the Merger Agreement, the "Business Combination").
-Following the Business Combination, the combined company was named Cipher Mining Inc. ("Cipher Mining").
-Cipher Mining comprises all of GWAC's and Cipher Mining Technologies' operations.
+On August 27, 2021, we consummated the merger contemplated by that certain Agreement and Plan of Merger, dated as of March 4, 2021 (the "Merger Agreement"), by and among GWAC, a Delaware corporation (and, upon consummation of the Business Combination described below, "Cipher Mining Inc."), Currency Merger Sub, Inc., a Delaware corporation and a wholly owned subsidiary of GWAC ("Merger Sub"), and Cipher Mining Technologies Inc., a Delaware corporation ("Cipher"), whereby Merger Sub merged with and into Cipher, the separate corporate existence of Merger Sub ceasing and Cipher being the surviving corporation and a wholly owned subsidiary of Cipher Mining Inc. (the "Merger" and, together with the other transactions contemplated by the Merger Agreement, the "Business Combination").
+Following the Business Combination, the combined company was named Cipher Mining Inc., which comprises all of GWAC's and Cipher Mining Technologies' operations.